Democrats made midterm gains in rural areas. Can they keep them?

 Fetterman spent a portion of his campaign specifically focusing on rural communities and ultimately won a greater share of the votes in nearly every county compared to Joe Biden's 2020 performance.

-The same was true for the state's Democratic governor-elect Josh Shapiro.
+The same was true for the state's Democratic Gov.-elect Josh Shapiro.
 Both Fetterman and Shapiro won their races by more points than Biden did when he turned the state blue during the 2020 election.
-Former president Donald Trump won Pennsylvania in 2016.
+Former President Donald Trump won Pennsylvania in 2016.

-Democrats were also able to clinch a House win in Washington's third district.
+Democrats were also able to clinch a House win in Washington's 3rd District.
 Home to 781,000 people, voters elected Marie Gluesenkamp Perez over Trump-backed Joe Kent, flipping the seat to the Democrats.
-That seat, which has been held by a Republican since 2011, had previously toggled between Democrat and Republican members — though it has mostly voted for the Republican presidential candidate.
+That seat, which has been held by a Republican since 2011, had previously toggled between Democratic and Republican members — though it has mostly voted for the GOP presidential candidate.

 "I do think Democrats ran some more candidates that are seen as working class that knew how to speak kind of common sense," said Goehl.
 "I think a lot of progressives and Democrats speak a language that sounds more like the ivory tower than the street or the road."